dijkm88/ms1/README.md

 * Book appointments

 ### How is my project the best way to achieve this? ###
 By providing a website, where the main topic is, __less is more__, I make a responsive site, which will show or build confidence to the visitor and potential customer.
-This is done by having high-resolution images, a gallery, testimonials in the future, and well written about me section, where the visitor can get to know the owner and see her certification, but most importantly by being visibile on the internet.
+This is done by having high-resolution images, a gallery, testimonials in the future, and a well written about section, where the visitor can get to know the owner and see her certification, but most importantly by being visibile on the internet.

 Due to the fact that I know the owner of this business, we've worked closely together to achieve the best possible outcome, towards both user and site owner.